 - (E) MOED on behalf of the BWDB will follow the listed procedures below for handling grievances and complaints from participants and other interested parties affected by the local American Job Center system, including partners and service providers.
 Federal regulation on grievances and complaints can be found at: 29 CFR 38.69-97.
-Provide a separate description for the: - Complaints alleging discrimination on the ground of race, color, religion, sex (including pregnancy, childbirth, and related medical conditions, sex sterotyping, transgender status, and gender identity), national origin (including limited English proficiency), age, disability, political affiliation or belief, or, against any beneficiary of, applicant to, or participant in programs financially assisted under Title I of WIOA, on the basis of the individual's citizenship status or participation in any WIOA Title I financially assisted program or activity.
+Provide a separate description for the: - Complaints alleging discrimination on the ground of race, color, religion, sex, national origin, age, disability, political affiliation or belief, and for beneficiaries only, citizenship or participation in any WIOA Title I financially assisted program or activity;

 Complaints alleging discrimination on the basis of race, sex, religion, color, national origin, age, political affiliation or belief, and for beneficiaries only, citizenship or participation in any program funded under the WIOA or in the process of admission or access to, opportunity or treatment in, or employment in the administration of or in conjunction with, any WIOA funded program or activity, may file a complaint, either by him/herself or through a representative, within one hundred eighty (180) days from the date of the alleged violation with the MOED's equal opportunity officer.
-If such a complaint is received, MOED will immediately notify MD Labor and may notify the directorate of Civil Rights, Washington, D.C. of the existence of the complaint.
+If such a complaint is received, MOED will immediately notify MD Labor and the directorate of Civil Rights, Washington, D.C. of the existence of the complaint.
 If MOED has not provided the complainant with a written decision within ninety (90) days of the filing of the complaint, the complainant need not wait for a decision to be issued, but may file a complaint with CRC within thirty (30) days of the expiration of the ninety (90) day period (in other words, within 120 days of the date on which the original complaint was filed).
-If the complainant is dissatisfied with MOED's resolution of the complaint, the complainant may file a complaint with CRC.
+If the complainant is dissatisfied with MOED's resolution of the complainant may file a complaint with CRC.
 Such complaint must be filed within thirty (30) days of the date the complainant received notice of the MOED's proposed resolution.